Training and Early Career Development

 Over the past two decades countries have come to recognize innovation as central to economic sustainability and growth, leading to an increased focus on Highly Skilled People.
 These individuals – who have advanced degrees in fields such as science, engineering, medicine, finance and economics – are an essential component of knowledge creation and innovation.
 Alberta Innovates is providing opportunities to foster the development of future health research and innovation leaders, and prepare them to be drivers of change in diverse settings and environments.
 The Training and Early Career Development opportunities focus on AHRIS priorities, develop skills, provide mentorship, recognize diversity and integrate knowledge translation.

 2018 Training and Early Career Development (TECD) competitions are now closed.

-September 7, 2018 was the submission deadline for the following programs:
+September 7, 2018: submission deadline for the following programs:

 We anticipate funding for up to 20 new awards across the TECD portfolio.
 Competition for these awards will be highly competitive.